-1. Student shall meet with the instructor to discuss the grade.

-- 2. If the issue is not resolved and the student believes that the grade is based on mistake, fraud, bad faith, or incompetency (EC 76224), he/she may appeal in writing to the Dean.
-Such an appeal must be made within a one year period following the semester in which the grade was assigned.
-Forms for the written appeal may be found in any instructional Dean's office or the Student Services Office of the college. - 3.
-The student may be requested to set-up an appointment with the appropriate Dean to discuss the written grievance. - 4.
-The appropriate Dean will review the allegations with the instructor. - 5.
-The Dean will review the issue and will notify the student and instructor in writing of his/her decision. - 6.
-The decision of the Dean is final.
+- 1. Student shall meet with the instructor to discuss the grade. - If the issue is not resolved and the student believes that the grade is based on a mistake, fraud, bad faith, or incompetency, (EC 76224), he/she may appeal in writing to the Division Dean.
+Such an appeal must be made within a one year period following the semester which the grade was assigned. - 2.
+Forms for the written appeal may be found in any divisional Dean's office or the Office of the Chief Student Services Officer of the campus. - 3.
+The student may be requested to set-up an appointment with the appropriate Division Dean to discuss the written grievance. - 4.
+The appropriate Division Dean will review the allegations and consult with the instructor. - 5.
+The Division Dean will review the issue and will notify the student and instructor in writing of his/her decision. - 6.
+The decision of the Division Dean is final.